Treatment for TMJ/TMD may be a phone call away!

 - Posted on: Apr 30 2019

 Portland, OR area patients who are seeking quality dental care solutions are welcome to reach out to the team at NW Heights Dental.
-Drs.
-Keri Smith and David Hiebert are pleased to offer patients a wide selection of services—including the diagnosis and treatment of TMJ/TMD concerns.
+Dr. Keri Smith are pleased to offer patients a wide selection of services—including the diagnosis and treatment of TMJ/TMD concerns.

 What is TMJ/TMD and what does it entail?